-The Pateros Winter Boat Launch is located in Pateros upriver from Memorial Park on the Columbia River.
+The Pateros Winter Boat Launch is located in Pateros upstream of Memorial Park along the Columbia River.
 The site includes a concrete boat launch, dock, and parking.
 The boat launch area is connected to the upstream end of Memorial Park.
 This boat launch provides year-round access to the Wells Reservoir, including winter when the Methow Boat Launch may be unusable due to ice on the Methow River.